 It has been exciting and very rewarding to curate RBSA Next Wave 2108, which runs from 3-22 September.
 This is a biennial project that began in 2014.
-The project includes an exhibition of work by artists within ten years of their last arts qualification to add to the variety of the RBSA Gallery’s exhibition programme.
+The project includes an exhibition of work by artists within ten years of their last arts qualification.
 The project also aims to support and promote the exhibitors to help them develop their career in the arts sector.
 At the end of the Next Wave exhibition, four exhibitors were awarded Next Wave Associateship of the Society, providing them with three years of associate membership and an opportunity to help inform and develop the direction of the Society.
 Photos to follow!

 New Art West Midlands: Five Years On

 Some of my most recent drawings are now on show in New Art West Midlands: Five Years On, at Birmingham Museum and Art Gallery, curated by Indra Khanna, February 3rd – May 13th.
 This image is from the private view 15th February.
 A publication edited by Indra Khanna and printed in association with this exhibition for New Art West Midlands is also available to download.

 A recent drawing will be exhibited in the upcoming RBSA New Curators: Watercolour Exhibition at the RBSA Gallery, Birmingham 15th – 24th June.